ffMathy/FluffySpoon.AspNet.Authentication/src/FluffySpoon.AspNet.LetsEncrypt/README.md

 The simplest LetsEncrypt setup for ASP .NET Core.
-No server configuration needed.
+No server configuration needed other than making sure your app pool runs all the time (enabling Always On in Azure or setting StartMode of the app pool to AlwaysRunning in IIS).

 `install-package FluffySpoon.AspNet.LetsEncrypt`